Onionator/.rpc/readme.md

 ## Description

 Creates a new ruby project on your desktop!
-Modify your .bash_profile to allow the script to run with simple commands
+Modify your .bash_profile to allow the script to run with simple commands.

+version 1.2 recreates the file as a hidden file on your desktop to keep it out of the way.
+All instructions have been modified to set up the program as version 1.2

 ## Setup/Installation Requirements